gjheij/ls_userguide/manuscript.md

 ## Preprocessing

 Similar to `ses-1`, we need to convert our data to a format we can work with.
 Whereas for most analyses this is `nii.gz`, line-scanning data is reconstructed into `.mat`-files.
-The [line-scanning](https://github.com/gjheij/linescanning/tree/main) is tailored for this type of data.
+The [line-scanning](https://github.com/gjheij/linescanning/tree/main) package is tailored for this type of data.
 But first, let's convert our data.
 The `-n` flag will now trigger a different script as it's not `prf` or `1`:
 ```bash
 master -m 02 -n 2 # -s <subject ID>
 ```